Doulos/EssPy-Exercises/README.md

 # EssPy-Exercises

-Solution to exercises for the Doulos Essential Python training
+This repository contains the solution to exercises for the Doulos Essential Python training.